2023 Most Popular History Bachelor's Degree Schools in the Middle Atlantic Region

 On average, history graduates from SUNY New Paltz take out $16,639 in student loans while working on their Bachelor's Degree.

 University of Maryland - Baltimore County came in at #21 in this year’s edition of the Most Popular History Bachelor’s Degree Schools in the Middle Atlantic Region ranking.
-Located in the suburb of Baltimore, UMBC is a public college with a fairly large student population.
+Located in the large suburb of Baltimore, UMBC is a public school with a large student population.

 Of the 55 students majoring in history at UMBC, 65% are male and 35% are female.